 The diagnosis is obvious on CT with the degree of deformity and mediastinal shift often dramatic.

-The Haller index (maximal transverse diameter/narrowest AP length of chest) is used to assess severity of incursion of the sternum into the mediastinum.
+The Haller index (HI) (maximal transverse diameter/narrowest AP length of chest) is used to assess the severity of incursion of the sternum into the mediastinum.
 Normal Haller index is 2.5.
-Significant pectus excavatum has an index greater than 3.25, representing the standard for determining candidacy for repair .
+Significant pectus excavatum has an index greater than 3.25, representing the standard for determining candidacy for repair.

-The Sternal torsion angle is an essential morphologic criterion to note for each patient with pectus excavatum.
+The sternal torsion angle is an essential morphologic criterion to note for each patient with pectus excavatum.
 This is measured in the axial plane by taking the angle of the axis of the mediolateral length to the horizontal.
-Torsion measured at an angle more than 30° is considered severe, whereas mild torsion applied to any angle less than 30°.11
+Torsion measured at an angle more than 30° is considered severe, whereas mild torsion is applied to any angle less than 30° 11.

 Treatment and prognosis

-Although historically most cases were not treated, and early research suggested that even in extreme cases repair does not offer significant improvement in respiratory function tests 2 more recently symptomatic improvement in ventilation and perfusion scans, as well as numerous other symptoms has been described 3,7-8.
+Although historically most cases were not treated, and early research suggested that even in extreme cases repair does not offer a significant improvement in respiratory function tests 2 more recently symptomatic improvements in ventilation and perfusion scans, as well as numerous other symptoms, have been described 3,7,8.
 Importantly, and contrary to earlier beliefs, pectus deformities often persist into adulthood and symptoms may become more pronounced 8.

-In addition so symptoms, the negative effects on body image and normal psychological development should also not be underestimated 4.
+In addition to symptoms, the negative effects on body image and normal psychological development should also not be underestimated 4.

 Surgical options include metal bar insertion, rib osteotomies, disconnection of the sternum from costal cartilages and even reversal of the sternum 2.
 The Nuss procedure is a minimally invasive procedure where a concave bar is inserted substernally.
 It has largely replaced the Ravitch procedure which was significantly more invasive.

 For the unwary, pectus excavatum can be troublesome on frontal chest radiographs.
-Differentials includes:
+Differentials include: